Breast cancer hormone therapy side effects

 Some side effects are common to most of the hormone therapies used to treat breast cancer.
 Most people only have one or two of these effects and they may be mild.

 If you are finding the side effects difficult to cope with tell your doctor or specialist nurse.
 They may be able to suggest ways of coping with them.
-It can help some women to change hormone therapy if one is causing you a lot or severe side effects.
+It can help some women to change hormone therapy if one is causing a lot of side effects or if the effects are severe.

-Women in an American trial who had severe side effects with their aromatase inhibitor drug and wanted to stop taking it found that changing to a different type meant they could continue with hormone treatment for longer.
+An American trial studied women who had severe side effects with their aromatase inhibitor drug and wanted to stop taking it.
+The trial found that changing to a different type of aromatase inhibitor meant that the women could continue with hormone treatment for longer.

 The common side effects of hormone therapy include